FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 -Implement a regional managed instance group.
 _(Incorrect.
 Managed instance groups improve availability, not durability.)_

--Implement a scheduled snapshot on your Compute Engine instances.
+**-Implement a scheduled snapshot on your Compute Engine instances.**
+_(Correct!
+Durability ensures that your data is protected and available.
+Snapshots are a viable way of backing up your data in Compute Engine.)_

 -Perform health checks on your Compute Engine instances.